 Every year, all around the world, people suffer from adverse effects caused by chemical drugs which in some occasion lead to some diseases and also death.
 Some survive and some undergo more side effects and pass (17).
-Chemical drug have short effects but long uncommendable side effects organ dysfunction cause depression (18).
+Chemical drug have short effects but long uncommendable side effects cause organ dysfunction which and depression (18).
 Also long time treatment causes intoxication, which leads to acute chemical pancreatitis.
 Pancreatitis which is a rare side effect of these drugs may cause enteroparasia, long time bed rest and sometimes death (19).